rahuldave/stories/content/distributions.md

 12. The area upto X=x (pink) is called the Cumulative Distribution Function (CDF) P(x).
 It is the probability that the random variable X has value less than or equal to x.
 P(x) must always between 0 and 1.
-For calculus lovers, he integral of the pdf upto x is the CDF.
+For calculus lovers, the integral of the pdf upto x is the CDF.

 ![](/distributions/12.png)